Athena Asamiya

-Athena was designed with idea of having an appealing main character in Psycho Soldier following the staff's negative reaction to the Athena video game.
-The use of a character song and multiple outfits resulted in major praise by publications for video games.
-Nevertheless, the character also received negative criticism.
+Athena was designed with idea of having an appealing main character in Psycho Soldier.
+The use of a character song and multiple outfits resulted in major praise by publications for video games and the character also received generally positive reception.

 Creation and design

 Athena Asamiya is based on the title character from SNK's video game Athena.
-The staff did not like the title character and thus wanted to create an improved sequel, Psycho Soldier.
 Athena has long pink hair and wears a black Japanese school uniform.
+In order to generate contrast between the two Athenas, Psycho Soldier's was designed to look more mature.
+The original Princess Athena was voiced by Haruna Anno.
+The actress noted the character had a distinctive sex appeal based on her skimpy appearance and the details of her facial expressions.
+Her first encounter with the game was in an advertisement for Athena in a game magazine.
+Her expression and swimsuit shot straight through attracted Haruna.
+Haruna was obsessed with collecting merchandise, and got involved with the series.
+She was delighted to cosplay as Athena and cosplay as her in the SNK booth.

-In order to generate contrast between the two Athenas, Psycho Soldiers was designed to look more mature.
-In retrospective, character designer Ogura felt Athena's marketing as an idol was ahead of its time, citing things such as her songs and anime-like illustrations.
+In retrospective, character designer Eisuke Ogura felt Athena's marketing as an idol was ahead of its time, citing things such as her songs and anime-like illustrations.
 The fact that Athena changed outfits in every game felt like something that Ogura believed would appeal to the demographic.

-For The King of Fighters '94 series, there was pressure within staff about including the character.
+For The King of Fighters '94, there was pressure within staff about including the character.
 The staff worked so much on her that other developers accused them of favoritism.
-One of the designers tried to explain Athena's poses but the developers found it funny.
 Feeling pressure with how Western players would react to her high school look, SNK instead decided to design her wearing a different outfit which is first seen in her character's introduction when removing her high school look.

 Athena wears new outfits in every game, some with little changes.
 Her hair, however, is purple and becomes short from The King of Fighters '99 to The King of Fighters 2001, and regardless of her outfit, one item that remains relatively unchanged is the tiara she wears on her hair, with accompanying star-shaped hairpins.
 The staff from the series has been requested by fans to return her Japanese school uniform in several games, but they only made her wear it only in her introductions as they thought it would not be well received by gamers from other countries.
-In the Maximum Impact series, her normal costume as the basis for it, it is piece of "cute clothing that she has per her heart and soul into".
+In the Maximum Impact series, her normal costume (from The King of Fighters '98) as the basis for it, it is piece of "cute clothing that she has per her heart and soul into".
 On the other hand, her "Another" is a "school wear" outfit with glasses according to the staff.